 Most cases of hand eczema can be treated with some simple measures.
 When possible, minimizing irritation can lessen the rash and symptoms.
 If doing activities around the house that normally require washing the hands afterwards, consider wearing disposable gloves such as nitrile gloves.
 Certainly, due to Coronavirus most of us need to be washing or sanitizing our hands more frequently.
 So, what else can be done?

-Moisturizer is the key to maintain healthy hands and prevent hand eczema.
+Moisturizer is the key to maintaining healthy hands and preventing hand eczema.
 A myriad of different products are out there for you to choose from for your go-to product.
 We advocate experimenting to find which moisturizer you like best.
 The top-tier products that we recommend for the hands are:

 - CeraVe Cream